dazinator/Dazinator.Extensions/src/Pipelines/README.md

 ```

 ### Pipeline Inspection
+Inspectors are notified before and after every step in the pipeline as well as if there is an exception.
-Monitor execution, track timing, and handle errors throughout your pipeline using inspectors.
+They can be used to do things like monitor execution, track timing, handle errors - or other cross cutting concerns.

 #### Basic Inspector Interface
 ```csharp